uds-datalab/PDBF/README.md

 PDBF files are created from LaTeX source code and a relational database.
 The raw data can either be a SQL statement string, a file with SQL statements, or contained in a database (currently PostgreSQL/MySQL/MariaDB supported).
 In the LaTeX code you can then specify how the PDBF element (currently charts/pivot tables/multiplot charts/sql statements are supported) is created from the raw data with options and an SQL query.
 Read more in the [documentation](https://ichbinkeinreh.github.io/PDBF/) (which is itself a PDBF document).

-PDBF toolkit is written in Java and LaTeX and can therefore be run on Windows/Mac/Linux.
-PDBF documents are also platform independent and run on any OS with a browser/PDF viewer.
+PDBF toolkit is written in Java and LaTeX and can be used to compile documents on Windows (we are currently working to extend this to Mac and Linux).
+PDBF documents are also platform independent and run on any desktop OS (Windows, Linux, Mac) with a browser/PDF viewer.

 This toolkit is licensed unter the MIT License.